rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 ## Audit Log policies

-Audit log policies allow end users to configure redactions using `AuditPolicy` cluster-scoped CRs in addition to the [defaults](#default-redactions--filters).
+Audit log policies allow end users to configure redactions using `AuditPolicy` cluster-scoped CRs in addition to the [default redactions and filters](#default-redactions--filters).

 All configured audit log policies are additive.

-Redaction policies for headers use a regex engine to redact headers, while a JsonPath engine is used to redact request/response headers.
+Redaction policies for headers utilize a regular expression (regex) engine to redact headers, while a JSONPath engine is used to redact request/response headers.

 The structure of an audit policy CR is as follows: